Jackson T. Stephens

-Jackson Thomas Stephens Sr (August 9, 1923 - July 23, 2005) was an American oilman and investment banker.
+Jackson Thomas Stephens, Sr. (August 9, 1923 - July 23, 2005) was an American oilman and investment banker.
 He was the CEO of Little Rock, Arkansas-based Stephens Inc., a privately owned financial services company.
+He was also the chairman of Augusta National Golf Club from 1991 to 1998.

 Background

 Stephens was born on a farm near Prattsville in Grant County in south Arkansas, the youngest of six children. and grew up during the Depression.
-He graduated in 1941 from Columbia Military Academy in Columbia, Tenn.
-Stephens attended the United States Naval Academy, where he met and became friends with future president of the United States, Jimmy Carter.
+He graduated in 1941 from Columbia Military Academy in Columbia, Tennessee.
+Stephens attended the United States Naval Academy, where he met and became friends with future president of the United States Jimmy Carter.
 Upon graduating he joined the Little Rock investment house Stephens Inc., which his brother W. R. "Witt" Stephens had started in 1933.
-By 1994 Stephens, Inc., was listed as one of the biggest institutional shareholders in thirty large multinationals including the Arkansas-based Worthen Bank, Tyson Foods, Wal-Mart, and Alltel.
-Stephens was the father of Jackson Thomas Stephens Jr and Warren Stephens.
+By 1994, Stephens, Inc. was listed as one of the biggest institutional shareholders in thirty large multinationals including the Arkansas-based Worthen Bank, Tyson Foods, Wal-Mart, and Alltel.
+Stephens was the father of Jackson Thomas Stephens, Jr. and Warren Stephens.